-The road to home ownership doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
+Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process begins and ends with your finances.
-Without an above average credit score, purchasing a house is more difficult and, you could find yourself renting for another couple of years in Cleveland, Mississippi until your FICO score is acceptable.
+Saving your money for a down payment is a good idea, but if you don't have an acceptable credit score to reinforce it, you could find yourself renting for another couple of years in Cleveland, Mississippi until your FICO score is acceptable.

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-Most people traditionally have a score of 650, but scores range from 300 to 850.
-Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get a loan.
-Some of the factors in determining your FICO score are:
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+The score ranges from 300 to 850, with the majority of people traditionally having a score of 650.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get a decent interest rate.
+Some of the pieces in deciding your FICO score are:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many late payments have you made?

 Lenders want to be positive that allowing you a loan is a safe move.
 Your credit score gives lenders an insight into what type of borrower you are solely because of your credit history.
 You'll need a score of at least 740 to get a satisfactory interest rate.
 You'll still get approved for a mortgage loan with a lower score, but the interest paid in the long run could be more than double that of an individual with a superior credit score.